oracle-livelabs/database/datapump-xtts-migration/03-create-target/create-target.md

 In contrast to the source database, the target CDB is on Oracle Database 23ai.
 This means there are no minimum requirements for the Release Update.
 Nor is there a requirement for the Data Pump Bundle Patch.
 However, Oracle recommends that you install the latest Release Update in the target database prior to the migration.

-1. Set the environment to the target CDB, *CDB23*, and connect.
+1. Use the *blue* terminal 🟦.
+Set the environment to the target CDB, *CDB23*, and connect.

     ```
     <copy>